sanishaukhale/VEABGoa/README.md

     ```
 3.  **CI/CD (Optional but Recommended):**
     *   You can connect your GitHub repository directly to Firebase App Hosting in the Firebase console for automatic deployments on push to a branch.
-    *   Alternatively, you can set up a custom GitHub Actions workflow to run `firebase deploy --only apphosting` using a service account.
+    *   The GitHub Actions workflow for GitHub Pages deployment (`.github/workflows/deploy.yml`) has been disabled as Firebase App Hosting is the preferred deployment method.

 **Environment Variables for Firebase App Hosting:**
 *   App Hosting allows you to set environment variables directly in the Firebase Console (App Hosting > Your Backend > Settings/Configuration) or via the `apphosting.yaml` file for some configurations.